Hazard Perception Test (HPT)

 Extra support for taking the test

 Languages other than English – The HPT is available in English, Arabic, Chinese, Croatian, Greek, Korean, Serbian, Spanish, Turkish and Vietnamese.
+An audio version of the test (where you listen to the questions) is also available in these languages.

 A free interpreter service is available to people who need to take the test in other languages.
 Please call 13 22 13 to arrange an interpreter.